The clinical gap is not in sexology literature -- it is in the exam room

 One underappreciated feature of this shift is age anxiety.
 Men are supposed to remain sexually relevant but not visibly needy.
 They are permitted virility if it is disciplined, comic if it is awkward, and condemnable if it crosses consent boundaries.
 The middle-aged man is asked to express desire without appearing to age into it.
 That is an impossible standard, and media keeps reproducing it because impossibility makes for better drama than ordinariness.

 This triptych is not neutral.
 It trains audiences to associate midlife male sexuality with either absence, incompetence, or threat.
 That is a poor mirror for real clinical life, where desire often persists, changes shape, becomes relationally more complex, and is profoundly influenced by grief, chronic illness, medication effects, identity, and social context.
-Media rarely gives us that version because it is harder to compress into a neat arc.

 Al Bundy was not fraysexual in any rigorous sense, but the label is a useful provocation.
 It exposes how contemporary audiences read older male sexuality through a vocabulary of detachment, performance, and suspicion.
 Popular media has changed, but not enough.
 It has become more explicit about desire while remaining oddly allergic to portraying middle-aged men as fully human erotic beings.
-The best depictions, still, are the ones that understand desire as ordinary, morally mixed, and shaped by context rather than caricature.

 FAQ